jpochetedmead/Flask-Adventure-Game/README.md

 # Flask Adventure Game
 # escape_game
-This is a Flask application configured to be deployed to Heroku.
+This is a Flask application configured to be deployed to Heroku -> https://flask-escape-game.herokuapp.com/ <-

 # Escaping The Curse Of Chucky
 Try to escape from the evil Chucky.